Force over Distance: Chapter 21

 At his back, maddeningly, Rush and Chloe slowed.

-In his peripheral vision, he caught Chloe, half-turned to look back over her shoulder, her face obscured beneath a curtain of dark hair.
+In his peripheral vision, he caught Chloe, half-turned to look over her shoulder, her face obscured beneath a curtain of dark hair.

-He did not want to find out what.
+Young did not want to find out what.

 He didn’t look down.

-Two more of the things hit the deck before the last turned and retreated back into the darkness.
+Two more of the things hit the deck before the last turned and retreated into the darkness.

-Young ducked around the corner, breathing hard.
+Young rounded the corner, breathing hard.

 Rush was waiting for him.